magomimmo/modern-cljs/README.md

 supporting nREPL.
 Pull Request are very welcome for incrementing the list of the documented editors/IDE.

-For instruction on how to run the port of the David Noled tutorial see the [README.md][57] file in the `cljs-tutorial` directory.
+For instruction on how to run the port of the David Nolen tutorial see the [README.md][57] file in the `cljs-tutorial` directory.

 ## ATTENTION NOTE